 I.CA will decide the claim/complaint within three business days of receiving it.
-The decision will be communicated to the party making the claim/complaint by e-mail, data box message or registered post letter unless the parties agree to a different method.
+The decision will be communicated to the party making the claim/complaint by e-mail, data box message or registered post letter unless unless the parties agree otherwise.